antholeole/club-app-mono/README.md

 ## Todo

 Everything, but currently:
-- Migrate to Schema as code in `club-app-hasura`
 - Finish UI
 - Event subscriptions
-- Persist Data
+- use ISAR to Persist Data